aws-amplify/amplify-js/docs/media/quick_start.md

 Amplify.configure(aws_exports);
 ```

-In case you are setting up the configuration manually, you will need to call `Amplify.configure()`  with your custom configuration details.
+If you used Manual Setup with existing AWS Resources, you will need to call `Amplify.configure()` with your custom configuration details as described in *Manual Setup* section.

 ## Adding Services to Your Backend

-You can use the [awsmobile-cli](https://github.com/aws/awsmobile-cli) to manage your AWS backend. `awsmobile features` command enables or disables services.
+You can use the [awsmobile-cli](https://github.com/aws/awsmobile-cli) to manage your AWS backend.The `awsmobile features` command enables or disables services.

 ```
 $ awsmobile features